ematsuno/MLAI_Emeritus_Course_23/README.md

 **2.3.3 Looking Deeper into the Hypothesis**

-We hypothesize that Coffee House visits accompanied by children exhibit a notably high acceptance rate.
+We hypothesize that Coffee House visits for those with children tend to go to the coffee house as a social activity.
 This appears to be driven by social dynamics, prompting us to explore this further by examining the impact of variables such as the time of day and destination.

 $\color{green}{Hypothesis}$`Coffee House coupon acceptance for groups of people tend to be recreational.`